EnovaRX-Baclofen; Equipto-Baclofen; Gablofen; Lioresal

 - It is used to treat spasms in patients with MS (multiple sclerosis) or spinal cord disease.

-- If your child is being treated for any infection, talk with the doctor.
+- If you are being treated for any infection, talk with your doctor.

 - Use with care in children.
 Talk with the doctor.